urbanjost/easy/docs/STATUS.md

 and MSWindows(gfortran) using github actions.

-The results are able to be viewed using the **Actions** button at the top of the github page for the repository, or can be linked to in:
+The results are able to be viewed using the **Actions** button at the top of the github page for the repository, or can be linked to in site
+documents:

 <!--
 NOTE: